 Sex of human remains revealed by ear bone

-Forensic researchers have uncovered a way of identifying the sex of human skeletal remains - by measuring the inner ear.
+Forensic researchers at the University have uncovered a way of identifying the sex of human skeletal remains - by measuring the inner ear.
+(Published 24 March 2014)

-The study is published in the American Journal of Physical Anthropology.
-It was carried out in partnership with scholars from the Universities of Crete, Greece and Tübingen, Germany.
+The study was carried out in partnership with scholars from the Universities of Crete, Greece and Tübingen, Germany.
+Full coverage of the research has been published on the University news page.